apet97/1rag/INGESTION.md

 # Document Ingestion Guide

-This project now uses a single help-corpus entry point (`knowledge_full.md`) plus the ingestion pipeline described in `docs/HELP_CORPUS.md`.
+This project now uses a single help-corpus entry point (`clockify_help_corpus.en.md`, falling back to `knowledge_full.md` for legacy exports) plus the ingestion pipeline described in `docs/HELP_CORPUS.md`.
 That document covers:

 - How to refresh the corpus (UpdateHelpGPT export).
 - How to rebuild artifacts with `clockify_rag.cli_modern ingest`.